nthnua/syncspace/README.md

 - Client specifies the 'schema' for the document to be stored / schema-less, hence can be used as a sync module in different projects.

+Connection flow
+---

+User connects using a url --> unique id is extracted form the url --> client is connected to the **space**

+After connection
+---
+### On any update to data:
+- emit event to all the clients connected to the **space**